hughfuchsen/creative_coding_blog/posts/post1.md

   background('white')
 // this makes the circles have no outline
   noStroke()
-// this condotional method is used to check whether the cursor/mouse is
+// this condotional method is used to change the display of the cursor
   if (hover) cursor('grab')
   else cursor(ARROW)
+// this for loop
   for (let c of circles) {
     if (c == grabbed) fill(50)
     else if (c == hover) fill(100)